Debond-Protocol/Debond-Governance/README.md

 //TODO: merge this into one or rename
 ### utils:
 1. [GovSettings](): Contract that defines the function for setting the delay of starting voting period after proposal creation.

-2. VoteCounting
+2. [VoteCounting](): This stores the function for storing the votes by participant for proposal, along with function to find the sufficient quorum for the functions.
+## Contract.

-## Core contract.
+**1. Core contracts**

-1.
+1. [NewGovernance](): Core contract with the functions to issue the setup of the proposal,  proposal and vote cr creation, cancellation  etc. internally it interacts with the storage , staking and vote token to provide the main functionalities for governance along with the different projects.
+2. [StakingDGOV](): manages the staking process of the DGOV token in order to generate the Vote Token along with accumulated interest when the voting period is completed.

+3. [Vote](): ERC20 token issued for the participation the the voting process, when user stakes their DGOV token. they are not P2P transferrable (only within the voting process).

+**2.Storage contracts**

+1. [GovStorage and govShared Storage]: These contracts store the